 Senescence-Associated Systems diagnostics Kit for cancer and stroke

 Project overview.
-Pancreatic cancer and ischemic stroke are studied in human and mouse, including senescence-prone (“seno”) strains already studied during a predecessor BMBF project (ROSAge).
+Pancreatic cancer and ischemic stroke are studied in humans and mice, including senescence-prone (“seno”) strains already studied during a predecessor BMBF project (ROSAge).
 For machine learning and modeling with the aim of a diagnostic/prognostic biomarker kit, human and mouse data are then integrated by the parallelogram approach that extrapolates interspecies data if three of four corresponding data sets are known.
 Dynamical models are developed specifically with a focus on PAI-1, CDK5 and p16/p21 (CDKN2A/1A). ẞ-gal denotes the senescence associated (SA) form of ẞ-galactosidase.
 The figure also lists the core measurements done by all subprojects (center), and the measurements done only by some subprojects (below and above the parallelograms).